 - If there are dual or multiple owners of property, the one who reaches age 65 first should make application.

 - In Lake County, PROOF OF AGE IS A REQUIREMENT.
-A photocopy of one of the following is acceptable; a driver's license (current or expired), State of Ohio ID card, birth certificate or passport (current or expired) and must be included with your application.
-The application must be filed by the first Monday in June.
+A photocopy of one of the following is acceptable; a driver’s license (current or expired), State of Ohio ID card, birth certificate or passport (current or expired) and must be included with your application.

 - If your home is currently in a Trust of Life Estate, please submit A COPY OF THE PAGE OF THE TRUST (OR PAGES) THAT SHOW THE TYPE OF THE TRUST WITH YOUR APPLICATION.
 Per Ohio Law, certain Irrevocable Trusts do not allow you to qualify for the exemptions.